In any industry, credentialing is integral to solidifying a reputation and name to make them a staple and trusted brand in the sector.

 However, it is not only healthcare practitioners that undergo stringent medical credentialing processes.

-Major facilities are also obliged to keep their certifications and licenses credible and updated.
+Major facilities and healthcare organizations are also obliged to keep their certifications and licenses credible and updated.
 Some of these facilities are:

 - Diagnostic centers